 Trip Highlights of Mera Peak Climbing

-- Getting to know the local people and exploring the dense forest of Hinku Valley.
+• You will get to know the local people and explore the dense forest of Hinku Valley.

-- Getting to know about the local life and culture of the Gurung and Sherpa tribe.
+• You will learn about the local life and culture of the Gurung and Sherpa tribes.

-- Trekking with the highly experienced UIAGM leader and Sherpa trek crew and walking through the loop trail.
+• You will trek with the highly experienced UIAGM leader and Sherpa trek crew and walk through the loop trail.

 Overview of Mera Peak Climbing

 Mera Peak Climbing is another accessible climbing peak in the Khumbu region.
 It is at a height of 6654 meters.
-The Everest areas are the best for their most exceptional view.
-One can view more than 8000-meter peaks. like Mount Everest, Lhotse, Cho Oyu, Makalu, and Kanchenjunga.
+The Everest areas are the best for their exceptional views.
+One can view more than 8,000-meter peaks. like Mount Everest, Lhotse, Cho Oyu, Makalu, and Kanchenjunga.

 Mera Peak Climbing (6654m) is Nepal’s highest climbing peak.
 It does not require technical climbing.
-Mera peak climbing is attracting more trekkers and novice climbers these days.
-You can take the best trekking and climbing on snow experience.
+These days, Mera Peak Climbing is attracting more trekkers and novice climbers.
+You can get the best trekking and climbing experience on snow.
 It is an isolated part of the Khumbu region.

 We can enjoy the unspoiled and uninhabited Hinku Valley during trekking.
 It lies below the Mera Peak.
 Moreover, this is one of the wildest and most beautiful in Nepal.
 The Mera Peak trekking area has massive moraines and glacial lakes.